HappyValleyIO/koil/docs/docs/deploy/heroku.md

 ## Minimum Viable Deployment

 There are a couple of ways that we can deploy to Heroku - they maintain excellent docs on this [here](https://devcenter.heroku.com/categories/deployment).
-The deployment mechanism we'll be focusing on is the github integration.
+The deployment mechanism we'll be focusing on is the GitHub integration.
 We'll be building out a production-ready pipeline here.
-We'll connect our app to a springboard based github repo and deploy the application with a database.
+We'll connect our app to a Springboard based GitHub repo and deploy the application with a database.

-One of the primary benefits to working in Springboard is simplicity of building/deploying.
+One of the primary benefits to working in Springboard is simplicity of building and deploying.
 It's a single, stateless JVM instance that's connected to a database.
 Most of the tricky first-time setup has already been done in the gradle build scripts.
-As such, anything that can deploy a spring boot project can deploy a springboard project without difficulty.
+As such, anything that can deploy a Spring Boot project can deploy a Springboard project without difficulty.

 As it happens, Heroku has terrific integration with Spring Boot so deploying a live, production-ready application is pretty simple.